 What Is Lemon Law in Texas?

 Texas Lemon Law is designed to protect consumers who unknowingly purchase defective cars.
 Suppose a car has ongoing issues that the manufacturer can’t fix within a reasonable number of repair attempts.
-In that case, the law provides options as compensation for the car owner, such as a refund, replacement, or cash settlement.
-The goal is to make sure buyers aren’t stuck with a car that’s unreliable or unsafe to drive.
+In that case, the law provides compensation options for the car owner, such as a refund, replacement, or cash settlement.
+In fact, in 2024 alone, manufacturers in the United States issued over 29 million vehicle recalls for safety and defect issues.
+The goal of consumer protection laws is to make sure buyers aren’t stuck with a car that’s unreliable or unsafe to drive.

 Texas Lemon Law covers new motor vehicles, including cars, vans, trucks, motor homes, motorcycles, all-terrain vehicles, neighborhood electric vehicles, and towable recreational vehicles that become defective under the manufacturer’s written warranty.
 On the other hand, the law does not cover repossessed vehicles, non-travel trailers, farm equipment, boats, etc. It also doesn’t cover defects that do not substantially impair the function, safety, and value of the vehicle.

 Additionally, the law primarily applies to new cars, covering defects that affect their use, safety, or value.
 If a car qualifies as a lemon, the manufacturer is legally required to either repurchase it or offer a comparable replacement.
-However, used car buyers face different challenges, as Texas Lemon Law only covers them in specific circumstances.
+However, used car buyers face different challenges, as the Texas Lemon Law only provides coverage under specific circumstances.

 Furthermore, Lemon law cases in Texas are handled by the Texas Department of Motor Vehicles (TxDMV).
 The agency reviews complaints, oversees arbitration hearings, and ensures manufacturers follow the law.
 If you believe your car qualifies as a lemon, you must file a complaint with the TxDMV and go through their resolution process before considering further legal action.